alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

-An admin uses the Security Manager to generate updated policy and membership certificates, encrypt the payload with a session key derived from a nonce value and the master secret for the <sender, recipient> pair.
+An admin uses the Security Manager to generate updated policy and membership certificates, encrypt the payload with a session key derived from a nonce value and the master secret for the &lt;sender, recipient&gt; pair.
 The package including the sender public key, recipient public key, nonce, and encrypted payload is sent to the Distribution Service to delivery to the recipient.
 The recipient uses the information in the package to locate the master secret to generate the